ellenwterry/Introduction/README.md

-### Bayesian Analysis for Forecasting and Planning
+### Bayesian Probability and Analysis
 ------

 These repositories support the **Bayesian Analysis for Forecasting, Planning and Assurance** course at the **Bauer Graduate Business School** and **HP Enterprise Data Science Institute**.

 ------

 Enterprises operate in an economy that is complex and dynamic.
-The scope of analyses can include processes throughout the value-chain, considering customer, competitor, supplier, product, and many other drivers *(drivers are variables that have a significant* **effect** *on the outcome of an enterprise - i.e., they* **cause** *change in enterprise activity and performance)*.
+The scope of analyses can include processes throughout the value-chain, considering customer, competitor, supplier, product, and many other drivers *(**drivers** are variables that have a significant* **effect** *on the outcome of an enterprise and* **cause** *change in enterprise activity and performance)*.

-Data environments range from structured and consistent databases, to unstructured and ambiguous data lakes to expert opinion.
-Regardless of data quality, analysts must build models for understanding and decision-making that comprehends all the relevant variables and evaluates their relevance and reliablity.
+Data environments range from structured and consistent databases, to unstructured and ambiguous data lakes, to expert opinion.
+Regardless of data quality, analysts must build models for understanding and decision-making that comprehend all the relevant variables and evaluate their relevance and reliablity.

 Bayesian analysis is a philosophy and methodology for modeling these complex, dynamic, ambiguous scenarios.
-Benefits of Bayesian analysis include:
+The Bayesian analyst tools include:

 * **Integration of Experience and Evidence** Often a model requires information that doesn't yet exist *(e.g., new products/markets)*.
-Additionally, expert opinion will bring more relevance and depth of understanding to a model that data have not comprehended.
-Experience and evidence can be integrated into probabilistic models that quntify reliablity and evolve with operation.
+Additionally, expert opinion will bring a depth of understanding to models that data doesn't comprehend.
+Beliefs, Experience and evidence can be integrated into probabilistic models that quantify reliablity and evolve as data are created and collected.

 * **Explanatory Parameters** Bayesian models produce *effect* parameters with probabilities that can be used to assess causality and reliability, and build projections and evaluate scenarios or interventions.